Industry 4.0 & artificial intelligence: 8 manufacturing applications for AI

 Nevertheless, as with predictive quality analytics, predictive maintenance depends on being able to synthesize insights from massive data sets, often with minimal training data.
 Examples of predictive maintenance using AI solutions for manufacturing include machine tool builders forecasting machine spindle issues before they happen, and General Motors using image classification to identify robotic arm failures.

-3. Industrial robotics and AI solutions for manufacturing
+3. Industrial robotics and artificial intelligence solutions for manufacturing

 Robots and AI go together like apple pie and ice cream, peanut butter and chocolate, or Wookies and Ewoks: good on their own, but amazing in combination.
 Although they’ve already been in use for more than half a century, industrial robots have been changing their image in recent decades, from coldly competing against human workers, supplanting them with ruthless efficiency, to friendly helpers that can make line workers’ lives easier rather than stealing their livelihoods.
 At the center of this shift are collaborative robots, or cobots, which are designed specifically to work with humans.

 Regarding industrial robots more generally, AI can improve robot accuracy and reliability as well as enable more advanced forms of mobility.
-Perhaps most significantly of all, AI can play a key role in reducing the programming and engineering effort required to create and implement industrial automation.
+Perhaps most significantly of all, artificial intelligence can play a key role in reducing the programming and engineering effort required to create and implement industrial automation.

-4. Computer vision applications for AI/ML in manufacturing
+4. Computer vision applications of artificial intelligence in manufacturing

 Inventory management may not be the most exciting application for AI/ML in manufacturing, but it is a valuable one.
 According to at least one estimate, inventory amounts to $1.1 trillion in capital.
 That’s an enormous amount of value that could be unlocked with better inventory management, and artificial intelligence is the key to that.
 There are myriad ways that AI manufacturing solutions can reduce the costs of maintaining inventory, from optimizing what’s kept on-hand to anticipating gaps before they happen.